 Over the course of this project, multiple approaches to diagnosing Chiari-Like Malformation within canines through machine learning were attempted with various degrees of success.
 Transfer Learning with a Convolutional Neural Network provided the best results, with a peak accuracy of 0.7368.
 Classification based on the affine transformations needed to map edge maps of each image onto a generated average of the control images proved fruitless, with no correlation being found between this descriptor and the presence of CLM.

 Though none of the approaches explored over the course of this project met the high level of accuracy needed to be used within medicine, they were not without merit or potential.
 Based off the low specificity of this approach, it is possible that this may still result in the transfer learning approach being limited as a diagnostic tool, but it may still have use when attempting to understand the condition’s causes.
-The highlighting of regions identified by prior studies within the Class Activation Maps generated by the Transfer Learning approach indicate that further research with a larger dataset may potential provide weight to existing hypothesises.
+The highlighting of regions identified by prior studies within the Class Activation Maps generated by the Transfer Learning approach indicate that further research with a larger dataset may potential provide weight to existing hypothesises, particularly that of medullary kinking.

 The dataset was one of the great limitations for this project, with the small overall size and unequal distribution resulting in leave-one-out cross-validation to be used despite its unreliability.
 Few conclusions can be made about the ability to recognise control images due to the lack of results, and the neural networks inability to form accurate generalisations likely stems from the unequal split rather than any software-based limitation.